MatteP1/thesis/Tasks.md

   - [x] Update spec to include the Ψ predicate
 - [ ] Write about HOCAP spec for two-lock M&S queue in the report
   - [x] motivate it from sequential and concurrent
-  - [ ] "Prove it" - mention differences from Concurrent
+  - [x] "Prove it" - mention differences from Concurrent
   - [x] Explain that it is more general that then previous two, and can in fact derive them (without referring to the implementation)
-  - [ ] Show how to derive concurrent and sequential specs from it
+  - [x] Show how to derive concurrent and sequential specs from it
+- [x] Update notation for definitions to use triangleq instead of equality.

 - [ ] State and prove correctness of lock-free M&S Queue